Tilray Brands, Inc. (TLRY) Stock Sinks As Market Gains: What You Should Know

-Tilray Brands, Inc. will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of -$0.05, down 225% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $151.36 million, down 0.33% from the year-ago period.
+Investors will be hoping for strength from Tilray Brands, Inc. as it approaches its next earnings release.
+In that report, analysts expect Tilray Brands, Inc. to post earnings of -$0.05 per share.
+This would mark a year-over-year decline of 225%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $151.36 million, down 0.33% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of -$0.33 per share and revenue of $607.53 million.
-These totals would mark changes of -17.86% and -3.32%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of -$0.33 per share and revenue of $607.53 million, which would represent changes of -17.86% and -3.32%, respectively, from the prior year.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 2.48% higher.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 1.81% lower.
 Tilray Brands, Inc. currently has a Zacks Rank of #3 (Hold).

 You can find more information on all of these metrics, and much more, on Zacks.com.